tasitlabs/tasit-sdk/packages/tasit-act/README.md

 }

 subscription.on("confirmation", handlerFunction)
 ```

+You could even imagine pre-attaching a listener with a handlerFunction by default for a few pubsub topics that the user of the SDK is likely to want.

-Since remembering to remove the listener is a little clunky, we could also include
+Since remembering to remove the listener is a little clunky, we could also include a variant that unsubscribes after the first message for that topic.
+This is a pretty common pattern.

 `subscription.once("enough-confirmations", handlerFunction)`

-Perhaps during or before sending the transaction the user of the SDK picks what type of events they want to be subscribed to.
+For more customization of how this works, during or before sending the transaction the user of the SDK could pick which types of events they want to be subscribed to.

 ##### contract from ethers.js

 Setting data on a contract returns a tx hash.
-In the docs for ethers.js, next they `await` to see that the transaction has been confirmed. `tasit-act` has more of a "optimistic updates" but "be sure to handle error cases" philosophy.
+In the example in the ethers.js docs, the next step is to `await` to see that the transaction has been confirmed.

+`tasit-act` has more of a "optimistic updates" but "be sure to handle error cases" philosophy.
+Of course that could be achieved with the lower-level ethers.js API too, but the `tasit-act` abstraction gently guides the user towards that approach in a more opinionated fashion.

 ### Listening for events

 ##### tasit-act

-Listening for events has a similar API as when you're subscribed for being notified of block confirmations for a given "set" operation.
+Listening for events has a similar subcriptions API to the one you use after creating a transaction (see above).

 But unlike for "set" operations, the subscription isn't created implicitly.

 Here, it is initiated explicitly with a subscribe function.

 ```

-const subscription = contract.subscribe([events])
+const events = ["ExampleEvent", "AnotherExampleEvent"] const subscription = contract.subscribe(events)
-subscription.on("exampleEvent", handlerFunction)
+subscription.on("ExampleEvent", handlerFunction)
 ```

 ##### ERC 721